Skip to navigation Skip to content Skip to subnav

 (c) [Repealed.]

 (d)(1) Least-cost transmission services shall be provided in accordance with this subsection.
 On or before July 1, 2006, any electric company that does not have a designated retail service territory and that owns or operates electric transmission facilities within the State of Vermont, in conjunction with any other electric companies that own or operate these facilities, jointly shall prepare and file with the Department of Public Service and the Public Utility Commission a Transmission System Plan that looks forward for a period of at least 10 years.
-A copy of the plan shall be filed with each of the following: the House Committees on Commerce and Economic Development and on Energy and Technology and the Senate Committees on Finance and on Natural Resources and Energy.
+A copy of the plan shall be filed with each of the following: the House Committees on Commerce and Economic Development and on Environment and Energy and the Senate Committees on Finance and on Natural Resources and Energy.
 The objective of the Plan shall be to identify the potential need for transmission system improvements as early as possible, in order to allow sufficient time to plan and implement more cost-effective nontransmission alternatives to meet reliability needs, wherever feasible.
 The Plan shall:

 (A) identify existing and potential transmission system reliability deficiencies by location within Vermont;